tshi13/Do-It/doc/SRS.md

 ## Functional Requirements:

 ### Must have：
+- As a user, I want to have a secure way of logging into my account
 - As a user, I want to be able to create tasks for myself to complete
 - As a user, I want to be able to see tasks that other people have created
 - As a user, I want to be able to create or join private groups with my friends so we can have fun while holding each other accountable for the tasks